smilee/learn/20201228/README.md

 # December 28, 2020

-## Define components as either presentational or container
+## Categorize components as either presentational or container
 The `Gachapon` component carried most of the code before the refactoring took place.
 To practice the separation of concerns, a move of the code about the machine's logic to the container component took place.
 Additional tests, as well as a reorganization to further separate concerns, would be ideal.

 ## Remove `pointer-events: none` from CSS